bs2kbs2k/smlinux/README.md

 ## **How do I tell smlinux to download sm64 repositories to a folder other than home?**

-Set BASEPATH= to any existing path that you have permission to write to, for example.
+Set BASEPATH= to any existing path that you have permission to write to, for example `BASEPATH=~/mario`.

-	mkdir ~/sm64
+	mkdir ~/mario
 	smlinux config
-	BASEPATH=~/sm64